 On the next associated branch we find possibilities for this imagery to mean “rebellion,” like a child rebels against going to church.
 Jesus was a rebel, after all.

-On top of everything already mentioned, we can also consider the cross’s associations with spirituality, personal salvation, forgiveness, sacrifice, sin, torture, and execution.
+On top of everything already mentioned, we can also consider the cross’s associations with spirituality, personal salvation, forgiveness, sacrifice, sin, and torture.

 Notice how we branched out from general associations to personal ones.
 That subject is next.

-Dreams create symbolism from general (group) and personal associations.
-In the above example, you think of general associations with the cross.
-Then you branch out to your personal thoughts, feelings and perceptions.
+Dreams create symbolism from general (group or cultural) and personal associations.
+In the above example, you think of general associations with the cross common across groups or cultures.
+Then you branch out to your personal thoughts, feelings, memories and perceptions.
 You think of personal experience and what a particular detail of a dream means to you.
 Below, I provide several examples of dreams interpreted using personal associations.

 Archetypal means “the same meaning across time, groups, and cultures.”
 For example, Mom symbolizes life to everyone, everywhere.
-Everyone is born of a mother, and no matter how well your mom lives up to the role, and no matter what time period you live in, you are aware of the archetypal symbolism.
+Everyone is born of a mother, and no matter how well your mom lives up to the role and what time period you live in, you are aware of the archetypal symbolism.
 It’s ingrained in you from birth.
 The association between mom and life is archetypal.

 Association is brainstorming.
 Some of your ideas won’t feel right or lead you anywhere, but hitting the mark gives you a snap of recognition.
 You subconsciously know what the symbolism means, so making the right association is like remembering something on the tip of your tongue.
 Snap!

 Association technique allows your intuition and feelings to speak, to end run around your filters.
 It bridges the gap between what you know consciously and what you know subconsciously.